Titanic (1997 film): Initial theatrical run

 Titanic received steady attendance after opening in North America on Friday, December 19, 1997.
 By the end of the weekend, theaters were beginning to sell out.
-The film earned $8,658,814 on its opening day and $28,638,131 over the opening weekend from 2,674 theaters, averaging to about $10,710 per venue, and ranking number one at the box office, ahead of Mouse Hunt, Scream 2 and Tomorrow Never Dies.
-It would go on to surpass The Godfather Part IIIs record for having the highest Christmas Day gross, generating a total of $9.2 million.
-For its second weekend, the film made $35.6 million, making it the biggest December weekend gross, surpassing Scream 2.
+The film earned $8,658,814 on its opening day and $28,638,131 over the opening weekend from 2,674 theaters, averaging to about $10,710 per venue, and ranking number one at the box office, ahead of Mouse Hunt, Scream 2, and Tomorrow Never Dies.
+It would go on to break The Godfather Part IIIs record for having the highest Christmas Day gross, generating a total of $9.2 million.
+For its second weekend, the film made $35.6 million, making it the biggest December weekend gross, replacing Scream 2.
 By New Year's Day, Titanic had made over $120 million, had increased in popularity and theaters continued to sell out.
 In just 44 days, it became the fastest film to approach the $300 million mark at the domestic box office, surpassing the former record held by Jurassic Park, which took 67 days to do so.
 Titanic would hold this record until 1999 when it was taken by Star Wars: Episode I – The Phantom Menace.
 Additionally, the film reached the $400 million mark within 66 days, which was the fastest at the time, a record matched by Spider-Man in 2002.
 Both films were surpassed in 2004 by Shrek 2.